Hans Renders

 Hans Renders is a professor of History and Theory of Biography at the University of Groningen.
-Since 2004, he is also the head of the university's "Biography Institute", as of 2024 as honorary professor.
+Since 2004, he is also the head of the university's "Biography Institute" as of 2024 as honorary professor.
 In 2025, Biography across the Digitized Globe.
 Essays in Honour of Hans Renders (Brill) was published under the editorship of David Veltman and Daniel Meister.

 Career

 Currently, Renders is board member of the journals Le Temps des Médias; Quaerendo.
 A Quarterly Journal from the Low Countries and ZL.
 Literair-historisch tijdschrift.
 From 2004 to 2015, he was a critic for OVT, a radio program of Dutch public broadcasting channel VPRO.
 In addition, since 1987, he has been a critic for Dutch newspapers Het Parool (1987-2025) and Vrij Nederland.
 Furthermore, he supplied until 2017 reviews of biographies for Historisch Nieuwsblad, chairs Biography Portal of the Netherlands, is vice-president of The Biography Society/La Société de Biography, and was from 2010 to 2018 a board member of Biographer's International Organization.
+In 2017, he was a visiting professor at L’Université d’Aix-Marseille, and in 2019 at The Australian National University in Canberra.
+He was also a member of the jury of the Institut Universitaire de France (IUF) from 2017 to 2019.
 Since 2025 he is book reviewer for EW Magazine.